 A four and fifth option place the beginning of the Byzantine empire well into the sixth and seventh century.
 Both are at the end of the rule of two great emperors, Justinian the Great and Heraclius.

 Many historians consider Justinian the last great truly Roman emperor.
 The last emperor to speak Latin rather than Greek, the emperor who ended the Roman consulship that began with the republic in 509 BC and maybe the last emperor who failed to truly reunited the Roman Empire with his conquests.
 It would make for a fitting end to the old Roman empire and the beginning of the byzantine section of its history.
 Some academics even boldly claim that the Empire was dead even before Justinian was born, others point out (including myself) that the empire was just simply constantly changing, adapting and assimilating, to the extent that there really was no end –it became a new ‘beast’.

 Like many in the field of history before me and in the countless books I have read, most agree that Constantine the Great is the architect of what we call the Byzantine Empire.
-Averil Cameron, in her book, ‘The Byzantines’ (2006) sums up many of our views by stating that by:
+I believe Prof. Dame Averil Cameron, in her book, ‘The Byzantines’ (2006) sums it up best by stating that:

 “choosing to begin from the reign of Constantine (it) has the advantage of recognizing the symbolic importance that his foundation of Constantinople came to play in Byzantine consciousness.” p.6

 I think this makes a sensible starting point.
 It is arguably at this point in Roman history that the empire began to change and adapt to a new Christian world and much later in the Middle Ages to other external threats.

 The header image is Emperor Constantine the Great presenting a model of the city of Constantinople to the Virgin Mary, found on the southward entrance of the Hagia Sophia.